jmlondon/PEP-Telemetry-Data-Model/README.md

 PEP Telemetry Data Model
 =================

 *This is a working document/repository.
 Thoughts are not fully formed and edits are not finalized*

-Josh M. London
-Polar Ecosystem Program
-National Marine Mammal Laboratory, Alaska Fisheries Science Center
-National Marine Fisheries Service, NOAA, US Dept. of Commerce
-7600 Sand Point Way NE, Seattle, Washington, USA, 98115

-*26 March 2013*

 Introduction
 ----------------------